 according to which of them, if any, has responsibility for a register relating to the relevant property;

-“relevant property” means property of a kind affected by this Part, whether it is an estate or interest in land or any other property.
+relevant property means property of a kind affected by this Part, whether it is an estate or interest in land or any other property.

 (2) The relevant officials are to take notice of this Part and any transfer order, including a Schedule to which the order refers, and are to record and register in the appropriate manner the documents necessary to show the effect of this Part and the transfer order.